-Our training philosophy is focused on science-based, positive reinforcement instruction.
-We offer clients several different ways to work with their dogs — all of which involve a gentle, kind and fair technique that fosters the human-animal bond.
-We encourage students to use a “marker” of some kind, either a clicker or verbal marker but what is most important is to find a humane method that works for both the dog and human.
-We do not use punishment, coercion or leash “corrections” and proud and electronic collars are not used with our training methods.
-It is important to us to help our clients understand how their dog thinks and learns so they can have a conflict free, mutually beneficial relationship.
+Our training philosophy is rooted in science-based, positive reinforcement methods.
+We provide several options for clients to work with their dogs, all of which emphasize gentle, kind, and fair techniques that strengthen the human-animal bond.
+We recommend using a “marker,” such as a clicker or verbal cue, but the key is finding a humane method that works well for both the dog and the guardian.
+We do not use punishment, coercion, leash corrections, or prong or electronic collars in our training.
+Our goal is to help clients understand how their dogs think and learn, leading to a harmonious and mutually rewarding relationship.

 We offer training at both our Burien and Ballard locations.
 See schedules for class dates and times.